bc-mkatz/api/docs/v3-catalog.md

 </p>
 <div class="param">id (optional)</div>

-[Integer](#integer) The unique numeric ID of the custom field; increments sequentially.
+Integer: The unique numeric ID of the custom field; increments sequentially.

 </p>
 <div class="param">name (optional)</div>

-[String](#string) The name of the field, shown on the storefront, orders, etc.
+String: The name of the field, shown on the storefront, orders, etc.

 </p>
 <div class="param">value (optional)</div>

-[String](#string) The values or text of the field, shown on the storefront, orders, etc.
+String: The values or text of the field, shown on the storefront, orders, etc.

 </p>
 <div class="param">product_id (optional)</div>

-[Integer](#integer) The unique numeric identifier for the product with which the field is associated.
+Integer: The unique numeric identifier for the product with which the field is associated.

 </div>